weigcdsb/COM_POISSON/README.md

 Maybe this is because when nu -> 0, the estimation of summation such as Z,... will shoot to inifinity.

 Another issue is that the updating of lambda is influenced by nu a lot.
-Maybe we can consider to reparametrize to mu and nu, where E(Y) = mu*\dalta t?
-Then since mu and nu are orthogonal, that would be better.
+Maybe we can consider to reparametrize to mu and nu, where E(Y) = mu*(Delta t)?
+Then since mu and nu are orthogonal, that would be better. (https://journals.sagepub.com/doi/abs/10.1177/1471082X17697749)